AnsImran/Classifying-Grapevine-Varieties-using-Images-of-Grapevine-Leaves/README.md

 ## [Based on Kaggle Dataset](https://www.kaggle.com/datasets/muratkokludataset/grapevine-leaves-image-dataset/data)

 ### Motivation:
-Grapevines produce grapes, which are enjoyed fresh or used in various processed products.
-Additionally, grapevine leaves are harvested annually as a by-product.
-The specific species of grapevine leaves play a crucial role in determining both their price and taste.
+The dataset was obtained from Kaggle [click here](https://www.kaggle.com/datasets/muratkokludataset/grapevine-leaves-image-dataset/data).

-I focused on 500 grapevine leaves from 5 different species, captured using a specialized self-illuminating system.
-This innovative approach aims to enhance our understanding of grapevine leaf characteristics for improved classification and potential applications in the agricultural automation.
+The dataset contained 500 pictures of grapevine leaves representing 5 different species.
+I utilized convolutional neural networks for multiclass classification on this dataset.
+The purpose of this project is to highlight and demonstrate my proficiency in Artificial Intelligence within the realm of computer vision.
+This work holds potential applications in agricultural automation.

 # Table of Contents [grapevine_leaves_classification.ipynb](grapevine_leaves_classification.ipynb)